 If it’s your first trip to New Orleans or you’ve been many times – 3 days in New Orleans is the perfect amount of time in the ‘Big Easy’.
-If you’re looking to experience the New Orleans nightlife you definitely should do a weekend in New Orleans.
-We’ve put together the perfect 3 day weekend in New Orleans guide to ensure an amazing trip.
+We’ve put together the perfect 3-day itinerary in New Orleans to ensure an amazing trip.
+Use this guide for help planning the perfect trip whether you are traveling during the weekend or visiting mid-week.

 Where To Stay in New Orleans